 How to Make Homemade Cranberry Sauce

-Pour the cranberries into a fine mesh strainer, and rinse them well.
-Be sure to remove any berries that look soft or bruised.
+Add the cranberries to a fine mesh strainer, and rinse them well.
+Remove any berries that look soft or bruised.

-Transfer the cranberries to a medium saucepan and add in the maple syrup, orange juice, cinnamon, and ginger.
+Transfer the cranberries to a medium saucepan over medium-high heat and add the maple syrup, orange juice, cinnamon, and ginger.

-Tip: Don’t let the cranberries cook for longer than 15 minutes, or the pectin that the cranberries contain may start to break down.
-This can prevent the sauce from thickening up as it chills.
+Important Note: Don’t let the cranberries cook for longer than 15 minutes, or the pectin that the cranberries contain may start to break down.
+This can prevent the sauce from thickening as it chills.

 Once the cranberry sauce has thickened on the stove, remove it from the heat and let it cool.
-You can let it rest in a serving bowl if you plan on serving it soon, or transfer it to an airtight container, and store it in the fridge until you’re ready to serve.
+Let it rest in a serving bowl if you plan on serving it soon, or transfer it to an airtight container, and store it in the fridge until you’re ready to serve.

 The cranberry sauce will thicken even more when it’s cold.
-Serve the cranberry sauce chilled, or let it come to room temperature for an hour on the counter before serving.
+Serve the cranberry sauce chilled straight from the refrigerator, or let it come to room temperature for an hour on the counter before serving.

 Frequently Asked Questions

 Yes, cranberry sauce freezes well.
 Store it in an airtight container in the freezer for up to 3 months.
 Let it thaw in the fridge overnight before serving again.

 Spread extra cranberry sauce on leftover turkey sandwiches, turn it into a salad dressing, or use it as a filling for cranberry crumble bars.
 It would also make a delicious topping for pancakes, waffles, or peanut butter toast.

 If you’d like to use granulated sugar, like brown sugar, replace the maple syrup with 3/4 cup brown sugar plus 3/4 cup water.
 Honey may also work as a swap if you have that on hand, but you might not need quite as much in that case, since it’s sweeter than maple syrup.